 Eclectic

-The Eclectic interior design style mixes together elements from different styles.
+The Eclectic interior design style mixes elements from different styles.
 It is a beautiful blend of old and new, bringing together many different cultural heritages.
-The eclectic style revolves around spell-binding finds, high energy, and mixing together different colours and patterns.
+The eclectic style revolves around spell-binding finds, high energy, and combining different colours and patterns.
 As such, it can easily be called a stepped-down version of the Maximalist design style.

 Similarly, the colour palette has room for diversity.
-Bold colours take the prize, but an equally elegant-and-eclectic space can be created using white mixed with lighter hues, such as pastel pinks and yellows.
-The trick is to think contrast and balance — for example, building with dark colours over a neutral base.
+Bold colours take the prize, but an equally elegant and eclectic space can be created using white mixed with lighter hues, such as pastel pinks and yellows.
+The trick is to think of contrast and balance — for example, building with dark colours over a neutral base.

 The lighting for Eclectic decor can be anything from a vintage chandelier to sleek table lamps.
 Layering recessed ceiling lights from Minimalism, fancy pendant lights from the Maximalist style, and rattan chandeliers from Boho decor is one way to bring elements from different design styles into the interior.